 As a first-year student, you will automatically be included in the First Year Experience (FYE).
 This program provides an academically and socially supportive environment where you can meet new people, become immersed in the Carolina culture, and establish valuable academic connections.
-FYE residence halls include: Traditional First Year buildings Craige, Ehringhaus, Hinton James, Koury, Everett, Graham, Lewis, Residence Hall One, Stacy and for the 2021-2022 academic year, Cobb, Grimes, Mangum, Manly and Thomas Ruffin, Jr. You are also offered unique opportunities to utilize Career Services, Academic Advising, and the Learning Center right in your own residence hall!
+FYE residence halls include: Craige, Cobb, Ehringhaus, Everett, Graham, Granville, Hinton James, Horton, Koury, Lewis, McClinton, and Stacy.
+You are also offered unique opportunities to utilize Career Services, Academic Advising, and the Learning Center right in your own residence hall!
+We have a variety of partnership spaces like the BEAM Makerspace, the Morrison Art Studio, and Carolina Gaming Arena where you can learn new skills, or just have a fun time!